Select Path dialog

 Using drag-and-drop from a file browser

-You can quickly locate and select the necessary file or folder if you drag the corresponding item from your file browser (Explorer, Finder, etc.) into the area where the tree is shown.
+You can quickly locate and select the necessary file or folder if you drag the corresponding item from your file browser (Explorer, Finder, and so on) into the area where the tree is shown.